davejacobs/mint/doc/TUTORIAL.md

 - Generate navigation with your custom title
 - Insert page titles as H1 headings

-You can still override any config setting from the command line:
+You can still override any config setting from the commandline:

 ```bash
 # Use a different destination despite config file